Dyang0/HackTheBox-Training-Overview/README.md

 Use of the HackTheBox platform to apply techniques and tools used in the cybersecurity field

 https://www.hackthebox.com/

-*Box's get more difficult in higher tiers
+*Box's are more difficult in higher tiers

 ## Project Tiers
 [Tier 0](https://github.com/Dyang0/HackTheBox-Tier-0)